-How hard is it to put a child up for adoption?
+How hard is it to place a child with an adoptive family?
 If you’ve been asking yourself this question, you may be surprised to learn that placing your child for adoption starts with one simple phone call.

 Logistically, placing your baby for adoption can be simple, particularly if you work with an adoption agency.
-Emotionally, putting your child up for adoption can be difficult.
+Emotionally, placing your child with an adoptive family can be difficult.
 However, adoption brings so much hope to both birth mothers and adoptive families.

 When you work with Texas Adoption Center, your Adoption Specialist will be there to support you and guide you through it all.
 That’s right.
 Every tear.
 Every leap for job.
 Every signed paper.
 She’ll be there.

-If you’ve been curious about the answer to the question ,how hard is it to put a child up for adoption?, here’s a look at what happens after you decide adoption is the right choice for you.
+If you’ve been curious about the answer to the question ,how hard is it to place your child with an adoptive family?, here’s a look at what happens after you decide adoption is the right choice for you.

 Reach Out to An Adoption Agency